openshift/microshift/docs/howto_config.md

 * Environment variables
 * Configuration file

 The MicroShift configuration file must be located at `~/.microshift/config.yaml` (user-specific) and `/etc/microshift/config.yaml` (system-wide), while the former takes precedence if it exists.
+A sample `/etc/microshift/config.yaml.default` configuration file is installed by the MicroShift RPM and it can be used as a template when customizing MicroShift.

 The format of the `config.yaml` configuration file is as follows.